auth0/java-jwt/EXAMPLES.md

 A `KeyProvider` can be used to obtain the keys needed for signing and verifying a JWT.
 How these keys are constructed are beyond the scope of this library, but the [jwks-rsa-java](https://github.com/auth0/jwks-rsa-java) library provides the ability to obtain the public key from a JWK.
 The example below demonstrates this for the RSA algorithm (`ECDSAKeyProvider` can be used for ECDSA).

+When using RSA or ECDSA algorithms and you just need to **sign** JWTs you can avoid specifying a Public Key by returning a `null` value in `getPublicKeyById` in `KeyProvider` implementation.

+The same can be done with the Private Key when you just need to **verify** JWTs by returning a `null` value in `getPrivateKey` and `getPrivateKeyId` in `KeyProvider` implementation.

 ```java
 JwkProvider provider = new JwkProviderBuilder("https://samples.auth0.com/")
         .cached(10, 24, TimeUnit.HOURS)